Note: I get commissions for purchases made through links in this post.

 The KC3000 has a digital readout showing the current temperature inside the unit.
 Technically, this number shows the set point temperature, but you can use it as a guide to raise or lower the actual temperature as needed.

-There are easy-to-use buttons on the top front of the model that you can use to set the temperature from 32 to 50 degree Fahrenheit.
+There are easy-to-use buttons on the top front of the model that you can use to set the temperature from 32 to 50 degrees Fahrenheit.
 Thus you can select the exact coldness of your brew to match your personal preference.
 Generally, colder is better, but there are exceptions.

 The unit includes an automatic defrost feature, but since you theoretically can’t set it below freezing anyway, you really shouldn’t have to worry much about frost build up.
 If you do experience frequent frosting problems, your unit probably needs some sort of repair.